-In the next three sections, we will introduce DRL applications in SBEM considering different building system complexities as shown in Fig.~\ref{fig_1}, i.e., a single building energy subsystem, multiple energy subsystems (MES) in buildings, and building energy systems in microgrid environment.
+In the next three sections, we will introduce DRL applications in SBEM considering different system scales as shown in Fig.~\ref{fig_4}, i.e., a single building energy subsystem, multiple energy subsystems (MES) in buildings, and building energy systems in microgrid environment.